jay86cn/techui-vue2/README.md

    <a href="https://t.me/ayin86cn">Telgram</a>
 </p>

+## 💖Need a remote job
+**I am planning to quit my job and if anyone can offer a long term remote job, please contact me.
+All my skills and frameworks are free to use if a partnership is reached.**

 ## 🛡️ Declaration

 <span style="color:red">**The temporary license built into this development kit is only used for testing, experience and learning.
 Unable to debug, unable to package and deploy.** </span>